artefactory-skaff/vertex-pipeline-starter-kit/README.md

 When you click on the console.cloud.google.com link it should direct you to GCP and you should be able to see the pipeline running.
 It will take few minutes to finish depending on your pipeline.

+This pipeline will load the BigQuery table we created earlier, add a new column to it, and save it as a new table.
+Take a look at [the pipeline code](vertex/pipelines/my_first_pipeline.py) and at the [configuration file](vertex/configs/my_first_pipeline/conf_1.json) that is injected at compile time.

-When the pipeline has finished running successfully you shoudl see in your terminal:
+When the pipeline has finished running successfully you should see in your terminal:
 ```shell
 PipelineJob run completed.
 ```